shaneleonard/neural-hardware/README.md

 ## Project Description
-This is a Verilog library intended for fast, modular implementation of neural networks.
+This is a Verilog library intended for fast, modular hardware implementation of neural networks.

 ## Current Status
-The project is currently in progress--the first milestone will be to implement a perceptron on a XILINX SPARTAN 6 FPGA.
+The project is currently under private development.
+The first release version will appear here at this repo.